nickkunz/treeforestboost/README.md

 <h4> Dimensions </h4>

 Next, we view the number of observations and features contained within the data frame by calling the 'dim( )' function.
-Here we see that there are 41,188 observations and 21 features, which we know the names of from the previous section. <br><br>
+Here we see that there are 41,188 observations and 21 features, which we know the names of from the previous section.

 ```{r}
 ## view data frame dimension